kind-men/uxios/Documentation~/reference/request.md

 ## Creating and Modifying a Request

-The `Request` object is derived from the initial `Config` settings but may be modified by **interceptors** and * *transformers** before it’s sent to the server.
-Here’s an overview of each:
+The `Request` object is derived from the initial `Config` settings but may be modified by **interceptors** before it’s sent to the server.
+Here’s an overview:

 - **Interceptors**: Interceptors can inspect and modify the `Request` before it is sent or the `Response` after it’s received.
 For example, interceptors can add custom headers, update authentication tokens, or log requests for debugging.

-- **Transformers**: Transformers allow additional modifications to the request data, such as serializing complex objects differently or applying compression.
-Transformers can add flexibility to handle unique data structures or specific server requirements.

 ---